 As Hon.
 Members will recall, in the 1994 Budget, I suspended all the regulations pertaining to the Exchange Control Act.
 Mr Speaker, it gives me great pleasure now to announce that appropriate modalities have been worked out to repeal the Exchange Control Act in its entirety.
 Appropriate legislation will be tabled in Parliament before the end of the current session.
-To move further on the road towards the complete liberalisation of the foreign exchange bureaux.
+To move further on the road towards the complete liberalisation of the foreign exchange system, the Central Bank is already issuing licences for foreign exchange bureaux.
 These will provide additional competition to the commercial banks in the determination of the rate of exchange and of the spread between buying and selling rates which are presently high by international standards.
 This development will be of particular value to our tourists, most of whom wish to exchange only modest sums at any one time.